zzhenjie01/dsa3101-ay2425s2-team6/webscraping/README.md

 >[!NOTE]
 >
 >- The installation of Docker Desktop should be straightforward just by clicking the link and following the official Download instructions.

+### Files and Modules
+1.**`main.py`**
+Main execution of the entire pipeline for this project.
+Coordinates the scraping, text splitting, embedding generation, and fact-checking steps.
+It allows selective execution of different parts of the pipelines via command-line arguments.

+Key Functions:
+- `scrape()`: Uses NewsAPI to scrape latest ESG-related articles for a list of targeted banks
+- `split(scraped_text_df)`: Splits the scraped text into smaller, manageable chunks for indexing
+- `store_in_elastic(all_splits)`: Creates the Elasticsearch index and indexes the document chunks
+- `retrieve_and_fact_check(query)`: Queries Elasticsearch for relevant documents and performs a fact-checking task using LLMs

+2. **`scrape.py`**
+Handles the scraping of ESG-related articles from NewsAPI.
+It collects articles based on specific bank names, the keyword 'esg' and a specified date range, scraping the article title, source, URL and content.

+Key Functions:
+- `scrape_newsapi(start_date, end_date, csv_file, bank_names)`: Scrapes news articles for specific bank names and the keyword 'ESG', given a defined date range from NewsAPI.
+- Uses the `requests` and `BeautifulSoup` libraries to fetch full-text content from articles URLs
+- Save scraped data to a CSV file

+3. **`split.py`**
+Splits large articles into smaller chunks for easier processing and indexing.

+Key Functions:
+- `split_text(scraped_text_df)`: Splits the text of scraped articles into smaller, manageable chunks for indexing

+4. **`elastic.py`**
+Responsible for interacting with Elasticsearch.
+Initalizes Elasticsearch, indexing articles, and performing searches on the indexed content.

+Key Functions:
+- `create_index()`: Creates the Elasticsearch index with the correct mappings
+- `generate_documents_with_embeddings(all_splits)`: Generates the Elasticsearch actions for each documents with embeddings
+- `index_documents(all_splits)`: Uses the `bulk` helper to index the documents into Elasticsearch
+- `get_embeddings(text)`: Fetches embeddings for a given text using the SentenceTransformer model

+5. **`query.py`**
+Handles retrieval and fact-checking of queries using Elasticsearch and an LLM (Ollama 3.2).
+Includes functions to search for similar documents in Elasticsearch using k-nearest neighbors (KNN) search and fact-checking using an LLM.

+Key Functions:
+- `generate_query_embedding(query)`: Generates embeddings for the query text
+- `knn_search(query, index_name, k=5)`: Performs a KNN search to find the top-k most relevant documents for the query
+- `combine_content(rewponse)`: Combines the content of the most relevant documents into a single text
+- `fact_check(query, combined_text, confidence = False): Performs fact-checking on the query based on the combined context using an LLM

 ### Workflow